17 Fun Independence Day Facts to Celebrate July 4

 15. So what is Independence Day?

-• Independence Day celebrates America’s Independence from Britain.
+• Independence Day celebrates America’s Independence from Great Britain, highlighting the historical relationship between the Thirteen Colonies and Great Britain.

 • The Declaration of Independence was signed on August 2nd, 1776.

-Congress officially declared its independence from Britain on July 2nd, 1776. the vote on Richard Henry Lee’s resolution for independence was nearly unanimous.
+Congress officially declared its independence from Britain on July 2nd, 1776.
+In 1931, ‘The Star-Spangled Banner’ was adopted as the national anthem of the United States, symbolizing patriotism and often played during patriotic celebrations.
+The vote on Richard Henry Lee’s resolution for independence was nearly unanimous.
 John Adams assisted in the draft of the Declaration of Independence and felt that Independence Day should be celebrated on July 2nd.

 Although it is widely believed that the Declaration of Independence was signed on July 4th, Only John Hancock and Charles Thompson signed it on July 4.
 The rest of the 56 delegates from 13 colonies actually signed the Declaration of Independence on August 2, 1776, to make it official.